-Purpose of the clinical investigation
+9.3.2 Purpose of the clinical investigation

 As discussed previously, medical device clinical investigations are generally performed for regulatory purposes, but this is not always the case.
-Thus, the purpose for conducting the clinical investigation should be agreed at the beginning of the planning process as it will have a direct effect on the design of the study and clinical data that will need to be generated.
+Thus, the purpose for conducting the clinical investigation should be agreed at the beginning of the planning process as it will have a direct effect on the regulations and requirements that are applicable, the design of the study and clinical data that will need to be generated.

 Regardless of the purpose, the clinical investigation will need to be designed to generate scientifically valid data suitable for the particular purpose.
-Section 9.3.1 of the European Guidelines on Clinical Evaluation (MEDDEV 2.7/1 Rev 4) provides helpful guidance on study design issues that can affect methodological quality and scientific validity such as the adequacy of the sample size and power calculation, endpoints, controls, and other design considerations.
+Section 9.3.1 of the European guidelines on clinical evaluation (MEDDEV 2.7/1 Rev 4) provides helpful guidance on study design issues that can affect methodological quality and scientific validity, such as, the adequacy of the sample size and power calculation, endpoints, controls and other design considerations.